Basedash/docs/README.md

 Changes will automatically be deployed to production after pushing to the main branch.

+## Public API documentation

+Our public API reference pages are automatically generated from our OpenAPI specification hosted at https://charts.basedash.com/api/public/openapi.
+Mintlify reads this spec and auto-populates the API endpoint pages, so there's no need to manually create or update individual API pages.

+For more details on how this works, see the [Mintlify OpenAPI setup documentation](https://www.mintlify.com/docs/api-playground/openapi-setup#dedicated-api-sections).

 ## Need Help?

 If you get stuck at any point: